FireCode20/JavaScript-Playground/README.md

 # JavaScript-Playground
-This is my playground for test java script
+This is my playground for test JavaScript!